viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 ## Introduction

 This tutorial will show you how to build your very own foam dart launcher robot using Viam, a Raspberry Pi, a generic foam dart launcher with foam darts, a USB camera, a solenoid, a relay, and a motor controller.
-This robot will be able to move around, and launch a foam dart at people and objects.
+This robot will be able to move around and launch foam darts.

-This project is a great place to start if you are new to building robots, have a love for Nerf toys, and an occasion to target something and launch at it, or if you want to troll your friends.
+This project is a great place to start if you are new to building robots, have a love for Nerf toys, an occasion to target something and launch at it, or if you just want to troll your friends.
 Don’t forget to be careful and have fun!

-{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Activating a foam dart launcher taped to a rover having batteries and cables exposed." title="Robot launching a dart from a foam dart launcher taped to the robot." >}}
+{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Activating a foam dart launcher taped to a rover." title="Robot launching a dart from a foam dart launcher taped to the robot." >}}

-## What you’ll need for this tutorial:
+## What You’ll Need for This Tutorial:

 You will need the following hardware, software, tools, and materials to complete this project:

-{{% alert="Note" color="note"%}} If you use a different rover and/or motor controller, ensure that the motor driver is compatible with the motors on your rover.
+{{% alert title="Note" color="note"%}} If you use a different rover and/or motor controller, ensure that the motor driver is compatible with the motors on your rover.
 For example, a brushed DC motor requires a brushed DC motor driver that is rated for the power requirements of the motor.
 Also, the configuration files shown in this tutorial *must* be modified if you use a different setup.

+You can find more information on configuring different motors in the [Motor Component](../components/motor)m topic.
 {{% /alert %}}

-### Hardware and software requirements
+### Hardware and Software Requirements

 * [Raspberry Pi with microSD card](https://a.co/d/bxEdcAT), with viam-server installed per [our Raspberry Pi setup guide](https://docs.viam.com/getting-started/rpi-setup/).
 * [A wheeled rover](https://www.amazon.com/Smart-Chassis-Motors-Encoder-Battery/dp/B01LXY7CM3/)[^wrvr]